Fair warning: there’s gonna be a lot of bragging in this post. Also: I realize I do a lot of bragging as it is but you

-As you can imagine, it took very little convincing for Charlie (his name is Charlie, get used to it, I have him handcuffed in my basement and he’s not going anywhere, ever) to get me on a boat with a fishing pole in hand.
-He’s of course been fishing his whole life and was utterly confident we would catch some huge giant thing we would have to cut up into a million pieces and freeze because it would be too massive for just us and the family to eat.
-And god bless him for thinking I would be that lucky.
-BUT I did catch a ling cod that looked relatively sizeable if you angled the camera just right and held it as close to the lens as possible.
-And it made the freshest best fish tacos (recipe follows, there is a point to all this bragging, I swear), which is most important.
-And my experience fishing?
+As you can imagine, it took very little convincing for Charlie to get me on a boat with a fishing pole in hand.
+He’s of course been fishing his whole life and was utterly confident we would catch some huge giant thing (we didn’t) BUT I did catch a ling cod that looked relatively sizeable if you angled the camera just right and held it as close to the lens as possible.
+And it made the freshest best fish tacos (recipe follows, there is a point to all of this gushing, I swear), which is most important.
+And my actual experience actually fishing?
 Surprisingly kinda fun.
-Mostly you just wait around drinking beer (yes, I drank a beer, don’t faint) until something happens and then it’s all pandemonium and screaming which was me, not Charlie.
-Sure, fishing is, like, omigod hard and stuff.
-But I would do it again.
-Before everybody gets all excited, I will remain sleeping in an actual bed and peeing in a toilet, thank you very much.
+Mostly you just wait around drinking beer (yes, I drank a beer, try not to faint) until something happens and then it’s all pandemonium and screaming which was me, not Charlie.
+But strangely, surprisingly, I would do it again.
+But before everybody gets all excited, I will remain sleeping in an actual bed and peeing in a toilet, thanks.

 Recipe as promised!
 It’s so easy and there are a couple of fancy tricks in there to impress your own Charlies, so get after it.